Credentials & Professional Affiliations:

 Clinical experience:

 I have had over a decade of therapeutic program development, psychoeducation and counselling experience with individuals, couples, families and groups.
-For over half of these years, I had also taught family therapy to and supervised clinicians and graduate/medical students from various disciplines (social work, psychology, psychiatry).
+I had also taught family therapy to and supervised clinicians and graduate/medical students from various disciplines (social work, psychology, psychiatry).
 I have provided training in Dialectical Behaviour Therapy (DBT) to clinicians working with adolescents via the SickKids Learning Institute.
 Concurrent to my clinical work, I also serve on the Research Ethics Board (REB) at Centennial College (Toronto), reviewing research studies submitted to the College for ethics approval.

 Training & Approach:

 As a therapist, I draw from the above education and work experiences, as well as therapy-specific models that I have been trained in over the years.
-While my understanding of human needs and behaviours are deeply rooted in various early psychological theories (e.g., psychodynamic, developmental psychology) and advancements in psychological science (e.g., neuroscience), my theoretical framework is mostly grounded in two highly researched, effective, and complementary models: Dialectical Behaviour Therapy and Emotion-Focused Therapy.
+While my understanding of human needs and behaviours are deeply rooted in various early psychological theories (e.g., psychodynamic, developmental psychology) and advancements in psychological science (e.g., neuroscience), my theoretical framework is mostly grounded in the following highly researched, effective, and complementary models: "Third-wave" Cognitive Behaviour Therapy (Dialectical Behaviour Therapy, Acceptance and Commitment Therapy), and Emotion-Focused Therapy.
 I am also influenced by Person-Centered, Feminist, and Existential perspectives.

 Broadly speaking, my therapeutic approach is based on the following assumptions: